Josephdada01/fresh-fetch/README.md

 # Fresh-Fetch

 ## Description
-Welcome to Fresh Fetch Website!
+Welcome to Fresh Fetch!
 Fresh Fetch allows users to browse and purchase a variety of fresh vegetables.

 ## Table of Contents
 1. [Features](#features)